Image-to-Image Translation with Disentangled Latent Vectors for Face Editing: Experiments

 We mostly build our evaluation on the FID metric as in previous works.
 Additionally, for smile manipulation, we evaluate our results on other metrics such as smile classification accuracy, Identity Preservation, and Background Preservation, described as follows:

 \textbf{Frechet Inception Distance (FID)}: For the FID metric \cite{heusel2017gans}, we calculated the distance between the feature vectors of original and generated images, which are obtained using the Inception-V3 model.
+We set-up the FID evaluation based on the attributes that are edited.
+For example, for smile addition attribute edit, we edit the images that have negative smile tag from the validation set, those become our generated images.
+For the ground-truth distribution, we filter the images for the ones that have positive smile tag.
+Therefore, for the FID to be lower, the edit needs to be applied since our source images come from non-smiling images and target distribution images are smiling ones.

-\textbf{Accuracy (Acc)}: We train an image classification network for smile attribute classification on the training split of the CelebA-HQ dataset.
-We use an ImageNet pretrained ResNet-50 model and fine-tune it for this task.
+\textbf{Accuracy (Acc)}: We train an image classification network for attributes of faces on the training split of the CelebA-HQ dataset.
+We use an ImageNet pretrained ResNet-50 model and fine-tune it for this task on 40 different attributes given by the dataset.
 The model achieves $94\%$ accuracy on the validation set for the smile attribute.
 We use this classifier to evaluate the accuracy of the generated images to test if the attribute is correctly manipulated.

 \textbf{Identity Preservation (Id)}: To calculate the Id metric, we use the CurricularFace model \cite{huang2020curricularface} to calculate the similarity between the original and generated images.
 The CurricularFace model uses the ResNet-101 model as a backbone for the feature extraction.
 We calculate the cosine similarity score between the features of edited and original images.